Argonne-National-Laboratory/BCUS/README.md

 For windows users it is recommended to use RubyInstaller obtained from http://rubyinstaller.org/downloads/

-For OSX and Linux users it is recommended that you use
+For OSX and Linux users it is recommended that you use the ruby version manager (rvm)

-Intall the ruby gem rubyXL with the command
+Intall the ruby gem rubyXL with the command:

-gem install rubyXL
+`gem install rubyXL`

 #### R Install
 You can obtain an R install from the Comprehensive R Archive Network (http:/cran.r-project.org) but for higher performance, you may prefer to install Microsoft R Open with MKL extensions (https://mran.revolutionanalytics.com/download/)

-Note: It is recommended that even if you have those R packages installed on your system, you should run the install_RPackages.rb as described below to ensure that the R packages are accessible from RinRuby
+__Note: It is recommended that even if you have those R packages listed above in the dependencies installed on your system, you should run the install_RPackages.rb included with BCUS as described below after setting the environmental variables to ensure that the R packages are accessible from `rinruby` which is used by BCUS to call R from Ruby__

-Once Ruby and R are installed you can install rubyXL and the R pacakges using the commands

-gem install rubyXL

-### Basic Installation
+#### BCUS Installation
-* Copy the BCUSCode directory to your location of choice and set the "BCUSCODE" to that directory
+* Copy the BCUSCode directory to your location of choice and set the environmental variable "BCUSCODE" to that directory
 * add the same directory to your RUBYPATH

-For example, on a Windows system where BCUSCode is in C:\BCUS\BCUSCode you would set the following
+    For example, on a Windows system where BCUSCode is in C:\BCUS\BCUSCode you would set the following:

-set BCUSCODE=C:\BCUS\BCUSCode

-set RUBYPATH=C:\BCUS\BCUSCode;%RUBYPATH%
+    `set BCUSCODE=C:\BCUS\BCUSCode`
+    `set RUBYPATH=C:\BCUS\BCUSCode;%RUBYPATH%`

+    __NOTE: In windows, to permanently set the environmental variables you also need to use the setx command in addition to the set command as described above__

+* Install R packages
+Install the R packages sensitivity, ggplot2, lhs, car, triangle, gridextra using the ruby script install_Rpackages.rb.
+This script calls the RinRuby included in BCUS to install the R packages in a manner that they are accessible by `rinruby` as needed by BCUS.
+To do that, open a command window and type the following command

+    `ruby -S install_Rpackages.rb`  (the -S tells ruby to search %RUBYPATH%)

+    If your environmental variables are set up properly, this ruby script will install (or re-install) the required R packages.

+### Testing the installation
+You can do a basic test of the installation by downloading the TestInstall directory, opening a command line, and running the TestInstall.bat or TestInstall.sh file

 * Test installation by downloading the TestInstall directory and running the TestInstall.bat file

-### Environmental Variables
-You need to set up ruby to

-set the environmental variable "BCUSCODE" to the path to the directory BCUSCode and add the same directory to your rubypath

-For example.
-On a Windows system where BCUSCode is in C:\BCUS\BCUSCode you would set the following

-set BCUSCODE=C:\BCUS\BCUSCode

-set RUBYPATH=C:\BCUS\BCUSCode;%RUBYPATH%

 ## Documentation